 Students will also visit the city of Marrakesh for three days.
 Marrakesh is a former imperial city of the Moroccan Berber Empire and remains an important cultural, religious, and trading center.
 Lodging, transportation, a city tour, and some meals are provided during this excursion.

 Classes will be taught by local faculty at the AMIDEAST Center in Rabat, which is located in Rabat’s Agdal district.
 AMIDEAST is an American non-profit organization that provides international education, training, and development activities in the Middle East and North Africa.
 Classes are informal, interesting and include history, culture, politics, literature, and an introduction to common words, expressions, and structures used in everyday speech by Moroccans.
 The course also includes multiple cultural activities in the local community.

 Accommodation is with Moroccan host families in Rabat.
 Students will be provided with breakfast and dinner and their homestays every day.
 Most host family members speak Arabic as a first language and then one or two second languages.

 Based on an enrollment of 10 or more participants, the fee per person is $2,600.
 This includes all lectures, field trips, welcome dinner, admission fees, medical insurance, local cell phones (usage charges not included), all breakfasts and evening meals.
-This fee excludes airfare, tuition, passport or visa fees, meals other than those listed, personal expenses, and anything not specified.

 - Roundtrip airfare